Artemis: Structured Visual Reasoning for Perception Policy Learning: Experiments

 \textbf{Zero-shot Visual Perception on Natural Scenes.} We report zero-shot visual counting accuracy on the Pixmo-Count dataset (Table~\ref{tab:zero_shot_perception_natural}).
-Even under fully zero-shot conditions, without any counting-specific training, our model achieves strong performance by internally enumerating instances during the \texttt{<think>} phase and directly producing numeric counts (For more details, please refer to the \textbf{Appendix~\ref{sec:visualization_cnt}}).
+Even under fully zero-shot conditions, without any counting-specific training, our model achieves strong performance by internally enumerating instances during the \texttt{<think>} phase and directly producing numeric counts in a human-like manner (for detailed visualizations, see \textbf{Appendix~\ref{sec:visualization_cnt}}).
 This emergent ability offers a clear and intuitive improvement in perceptual reasoning.
 In contrast, Perception-R1, which skips the reasoning process, and VisionReasoner, which adopts language-based reasoning, both follow a detect-then-count paradigm with post-hoc aggregation of predicted boxes.
 Even though these methods are trained on the Pixmo dataset, making our zero-shot setting more challenging, \mymethod\ still outperforms them.

 We further show reasoning visual grounding accuracy on the LISA test set in Table~\ref{tab:zero_shot_perception_natural}.
-Our model achieves 78.3 accuracy, substantially outperforming prior works such as UniVG-R1 (59.7), and No-Thinking-RL (61.8).
+Our model achieves 69.8 accuracy, substantially outperforming prior works such as UniVG-R1 (59.7), and No-Thinking-RL (61.8).
 This improvement demonstrates that structured visual reasoning enhances not only spatial understanding but also reasoning-dependent perception in natural scenes.
 This improvement demonstrates that explicitly associating spatial reasoning with the thinking process enhances grounding accuracy on contextual objects and reduces linguistic hallucinations through verifiable visual supervision, improving overall perceptual capabilities in complex natural scenes.